SamChou19815/website/packages/blog/blog/2018-12-31-cs-in-high-schools.md

 because we were the only computer programming club in the school.
 This kind of monopoly was not something I would be proud of.

-At the beginning of the second semester, I became so disillusioned so I didn’t develop more features on SAM.
+At the beginning of the second semester, I became so disillusioned so I didn't develop more features on SAM.
 Instead, I tried to teach the existing and new members programming.
 It was another disaster because my teaching ability was close to zero.
 I would say it was at least not negative because I managed not to make people who know programming to be more confused.
 Near the middle of the semester, it seemed that the project and club had come to a dead end.
-People didn’t seem to have motivations and I had lost my confidence.
+People didn't seem to have motivations and I had lost my confidence.

 Nonetheless, issues started to resolve themselves on my side.
 On March, my delayed SAT score finally